How to Meal Prep (Beginner's Guide)

 Glass containers with airtight lids

-• Durable: Glass doesn't stain or retain odors.
+• Durable: Glass doesn't absorb stains, flavors, or odors over time.

 Stainless steel containers

-• Eco-friendly: A sustainable alternative to plastic containers.
+• Eco-friendly: A reusable and long-lasting alternative to plastic containers.

 Compartmentalized containers

-• Keep foods separate: Also known as bento box containers, these allow different meal components to remain separate, preventing flavors from mixing.
+• Keep foods separate: Also known as bento-style containers, these help keep meal components separate and prevent flavors and textures from mixing.

 Silicone zip-top bags

-• Versatile: Great for both liquids and solids and can even be used for sous-vide cooking.
+• Versatile: Suitable for both liquids and solids and can be used for freezing, marinating, and even sous vide cooking

 Insulated lunch boxes